chaitali-gaikwad/AutomateDocEmail/README.md

 ## This project demonstrates how to create a web form that collects user data and generates a customized PDF document based on a template using google app script.

 **Prerequisites:**
+1. Google account
-To use this project, you need to have a Google account and basic knowledge of HTML and JavaScript.
+2. Basic knowledge of HTML and JavaScript.

 **Steps:**
 1. Google Drive Setup: